 God told Moses to lead the people to a rock at Horeb.
-When Moses struck the rock with his staff, water would come from it.
+When he would strike the rock with his staff, water would come from it.
 Moses obeyed the Lord and the people had water.
 He called the place Massah (temptation), and Meribah (quarrel).